 EULEX Mission supports relevant rule of law institutions in Kosovo on their path towards increased effectiveness, sustainability, multi-ethnicity and accountability, free from political interference and in full compliance with EU best practices.
 Within its current mandate, the Mission undertakes monitoring activities and has limited executive functions.
 The Mission continues to support the Specialist Chambers and Specialist Prosecutor’s Office in line with relevant Kosovo legislation.

-EULEX Kosovo implements its mandate through Monitoring and Operations Units.
+EULEX Kosovo implements its mandate through Monitoring and Operations Pillars.

-The Monitoring Unit monitors selected cases and trials in the Kosovo justice system.
-The Unit focuses its monitoring activities on selected cases which were dealt with by EULEX under its previous mandate that ended in mid-June 2018 and were later handed over to the local judiciary as well as other cases that may affect Kosovo’s European path.
+The Monitoring Pillar monitors selected cases and trials in the Kosovo justice system.
+The Pillar focuses its monitoring activities on selected cases which were dealt with by EULEX under its previous mandate that ended in mid-June 2018 and were later handed over to the local judiciary as well as other cases that may affect Kosovo’s European path.

-The Monitoring Unit also supports the Kosovo Correctional Service in developing a consolidated and professional senior management team as well as sustainable capacities to counter undue interference and preferential treatment of inmates.
+The Monitoring Pillar also supports the Kosovo Correctional Service in developing a consolidated and professional senior management team as well as sustainable capacities to counter undue interference and preferential treatment of inmates.

 EULEX continues to provide technical support to the implementation of relevant agreements of the EU-facilitated Dialogue on normalisation of relations between Belgrade and Pristina.